 As commercial arrangements for the transportation, storage, processing and sale of TAG Oil's crude oil production have been completed and are in operation, different marketing channels are not currently required.
-Solution gas produced in association with crude oil production is used to generate electricity for on-site use, with the excess electricity being exported into the local grid or sold to an independent third party.
+Solution gas produced in association with crude oil production is used to generate electricity for on-site use, with the excess electricity being exported into the local grid or sold to an independent third party and surplus gas also being sold to an independent third party.